-If a student is absent for three (3) or more weeks, parents must contact the student's counselor to put into place academic support for the student.
+If a student is absent for more than a week, parents must contact the student's counselor to put into place academic support for the student.

-Late Arrival to School
+Unexcused Late Arrival to School

-Students arriving after the tardy bell (8:25) MUST sign in through the attendance office in order to be properly admitted to school.
+Students arriving after the tardy bell (8:30) MUST sign in through the Student Services in order to be properly admitted to school.
 Habitually late students (after 5 tardies to period 1) will be required to spend an hour after school or lunch support to make up for lost time and work on schoolwork.
-Failure to attend could result in a BDE assignment or other consequence.
+Failure to attend could result in a BDR assignment or other consequence.
 Continued tardiness to school may result in loss of credit for individual classes missed.
 This will affect progress to graduation and may delay graduation.
-Students who have 10 + tardies to their first AM class may be dropped from the class and receive a withdrawal/fail grade.
-Regardless, they may still be required to make up for lost time before or after school.
 Students may also be visited by the SRO at home if chronically tardy and sent to family truancy court.